 Primary and secondary sources

-- William Kaysing, We Never Went to the Moon (1976)
+- Bill Kaysing, We Never Went to the Moon: America's Thirty Billion Dollar Swindle (1976)

 - Ralph René, NASA Mooned America!
 (1994)

 - David Percy, What Happened on the Moon?
-(2000)
+(2000, documentary)

-- NASA Apollo Lunar Surface Journal (archived mission logs and transcripts)
+- NASA Apollo Lunar Surface Journal — archived mission logs and transcripts

 - NASA Scientific Visualization Studio — Apollo trajectory recreations